Douglas Cochrane, 12th Earl of Dundonald: Personal life

 Douglas owned several treasures from the Napoleonic wars, heirlooms from his grandfather, Thomas Cochrane, the 10th Earl, one of these items was a lock of Napoleon's hair.

+He owned live stock, it is not known where they were located, but an article from 1900 mentions that he owned pigs.

 His wife died in January 1924.
 Lord Dundonald died at his home in Wimbledon in April 1935, aged 82, and was succeeded in the earldom by his eldest son, Thomas.

 In 1926, he published an autobiographical book of his military career titled called 'My Army Life'.

 He is buried in Achnaba Churchyard, Ardchattan near Benderloch, Lorne, Argyll and Bute.
 As his eldest son died unmarried and without issue, he was succeeded by his nephew, Ian Douglas Leonard Cochrane as the 14th Earl of Dundonald.

+It was noted after his death that he enjoyed smoking his pipe and that he would cut up cigars in half to 'plug' into them to smoke, he said that it was a 'good way of making them last longer'.

 Honours and legacy

 Lord Dundonald was appointed a Commander of the Royal Victorian Order (CVO) in December 1901, and in June 1907 knighted as a Knight Commander (KCVO) of the order.

 Dundonald Park, in Centretown, Ottawa, is named after him.